 At Raffles World Academy (RWA) we have a comprehensive Behaviour Management Policy and Procedures.
-The aim of this policy and procedures is to encourage positive interactions and behaviour by all of our students.
-In promoting positive behaviour at our school, we focus on developing strong relationships in our community, particularly between teachers, students and parents.
+This policy and procedures aim to encourage positive interactions and behaviour by all of our students.
+In promoting positive behaviour at our school, we focus on developing strong relationships in our community, particularly between teachers, students, and parents.
 As a part of this, ongoing and positive conversations between all of these parties are one of the key components to these positive and strong relationships.

-In the primary school we have a number of systems for identifying and rewarding positive behavior in our students.
-These include in-class rewards systems, Learner Profile certificates in assemblies and class awards focused on promoting certain desired positive behaviours in our students.
+In primary school, we have several ways of identifying and rewarding positive behavior in our students.
+These include inclass rewards systems, Learner Profile certificates in assemblies, and class awards focused on promoting certain desired positive behaviours in our students.
 We also use the PYP Learner Profile Attributes across the school to discuss desired and positive behaviours of all of our students.
-Along with this, we also have measures in place to discourage antisocial and disruptive behaviour, through the application of sanctions in relation to the 'level' of a particular behaviour.
-The levelling of behaviours is set out in our policy to ensure that all key stakeholders (i.e. parents, students, teachers and administration) have a clear understanding of how the school view particular behaviours and how they will be dealt with.
+Along with this, we also have measures in place to discourage anti-social and disruptive behaviour, through the application of sanctions about the 'level' of a particular behaviour.
+The leveling of behaviours is set out in our policy to ensure that all key stakeholders (i.e. parents, students, teachers, and administration) have a clear understanding of how the school views particular behaviours and how they will be dealt with.

-As a school we believe that it is important to have a common understanding and approach towards the behavioural expectations of our students across the school.
+As a school, we believe that it is important to have a common understanding and approach toward the behavioural expectations of our students across the school.